Here at Purse & Clutch, we're committed to the following set of principles:

 - Artisans are paid a living wage for their region & work in a positive environment

-- We have a long term relationship of sustainable work with our artisan groups
+- We have a long term relationship of sustainable work with each of our artisan groups

 - Our artisan groups are conscious of their social, economic, & environmental impact on their country & ours using as many natural techniques & dyes as possible